 It is important for parents to help their youngsters understand and follow the instructions and warnings in the All-Terrain Vehicle's (ATV's) owner's manual and on its labels.
 This booklet contains additional information and guidelines that can help make ATV riding a safe and enjoyable family experience.
-All-Terrain Vehicles (ATVs) handle differently from other vehicles such as motorcycles and cars.
+ATVs handle differently from other vehicles such as motorcycles and cars.
 Proper instruction and practice are important.

 ATVs can be hazardous to operate.
 For your safety, always wear a helmet and other protective gear.
 Never ride on public roads - another vehicle could hit you.
 Never ride under the influence of alcohol or other drugs.
 Never carry a passenger on a singlerider vehicle.
 Ride an ATV that's right for your age.
 Supervise riders younger than 16; ATVs are not toys.
 Ride only on designated trails and at a safe speed.
-Take a hands-on ATV RiderCourse and the free online E-Course.
+Take the online E-Course then attend the hands-on skills portion of the ATV RiderCourse.
 Visit atvsafety.org or call toll-free 800.887.2887.

 The ATV Safety Institute (ASI) is a division of the Specialty Vehicle Institute of America, a national not-for-profit association representing U.S. distributors of all-terrain vehicles.
-Supporting members are: BRP, Honda, Kawasaki, KYMCO USA, Polaris, Suzuki, Textron Off Road and Yamaha.
+Supporting members are: BRP, CFMOTO, Coleman Powersports, Honda, Kawasaki, Polaris, Suzuki, Textron, and Yamaha.